 espouses such beliefs or the religious group to which the individual professes to belong may not

 accept such belief.”
-The GPSAFC may fund activities comparing religious systems of belief and

-activities examining the intersection of religion with one or more non-theological academic

-disciplines.
-Activities that a religious organization organizes to achieve research, educational, or

-public service goals are not considered religious activities and are eligible for GPSAFC funding.
+While GPSAFC funds may be used for events tied to religion or spirituality, such activities must remain non-partisan. .
+Activities that a religious organization organizes to achieve research, educational, or public service goals are fully eligible for GPSAFC funding.
+Additional funding is

-Additional funding is available for some of these activities by the Interfaith Council at Cornell (ICC).
+available for some of these activities by the Interfaith Council at Cornell (ICC).
 See § IX (a)(1)(A).

 3. Charitable organizations: Direct allocation to charitable organizations is prohibited; Student